gjbex/IO-performance/source-code/data-generation/README.md

    array, saved as a `.npy` file.
 1. `concat_numpy_to_hdf5.py`: Python script to store NumPy arrays in an HDF5 file.
+1. `convert_tiff_tars_to_pytorch_tensor_dataset.py`: Python script to convert a directory containing TAR files with TIFF files to a Hugging Face dataset with Pytorch tensors.

 ### Labels